How to Split Excel Sheet into Multiple Sheets Based on Column Value

 Splitting Excel sheet using Pivot Table for “Henry Jackson”

-3. Split Excel Sheet into Multiple Sheets Using Insert Slicer Option After Creating Table
+Method 3 – Split an Excel Sheet into Multiple Sheets Using the Insert Slicer Option After Creating Table

-• Secondly, copy the data table from the main sheet and paste it into these three different sheets.
+• Copy the data table from the main sheet and paste it into each new sheet.

 Creating multiple sheets to use Insert Slicer option